Responsible University Officer(s):

 - Vice President for Research (VPR)

-- Provides educational opportunities for the University community; assists SPA and researchers in complying with export controls;makes the final decision whether to approve an award with export control restrictions per Administrative Policy: Openness in Research.
+- Provides educational opportunities for the University community; assists SPA and researchers in complying with export controls; makes the final decision whether to approve an award with export control restrictions per Administrative Policy: Openness in Research; serves as one of the University's two empowered officials.

 Board of Regents Policies